sohelamin/chatbot/README.md

     ```
 4. Open **http://127.0.0.1:5000** in your browser.

-5. You're done and let's chat with your Robot.
+5. You're done and let's chat with your Robot via browser.

+6. We can implement this in our hosting, steps will be published soon

 ### Using Virtualenv